anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 --- abstract

-This document defines an enhancement of
-Bootstrapping Remote Secure Key Infrastructure (BRSKI, RFC 8995).
+This document defines enhancements to the Bootstrapping Remote Secure Key Infrastructure (BRSKI) protocol, known as BRSKI-AE (Alternative Enrollment).<br>
+BRSKI-AE extends BRSKI to support certificate enrollment mechanisms instead of the originally specified use of EST.
-It supports alternative certificate enrollment protocols, such as CMP, that use authenticated self-contained signed objects for certification messages.
+It supports certificate enrollment protocols, such as CMP, that use authenticated self-contained signed objects for certification messages, allowing for flexibility in network device onboarding scenarios.<br>
+The enhancements address use cases where the existing enrollment mechanism may not be feasible or optimal, providing a framework for integrating suitable alternative enrollment protocols.<br>
+This document also updates the BRSKI reference architecture to accommodate these alternative methods, ensuring secure and scalable deployment across a range of network environments.

 --- middle